bbbbbr/pandocs/src/Four_Player_Adapter.md

 ##### Transmission phase
 In Transmission phase the Clock Rate setting is determined by the **last** RATE value transmitted before exiting Ping mode.
-The timing is more complex and is calculated as follows:
+The timing is more complex and is calculated as follows.

+First:
 ```
 Delay between bytes =  ((RATE >> 4) x .106 milliseconds) + 0.887 milliseconds
 ```

-Then total packet and delay time is whichever of the following is larger:
+Then the total packet and delay time will be whichever of the following is larger:
 ```
 ((RATE & 0x0F) x 1 milliseconds) + 17 milliseconds
 or